beagleboard/docs.beagleboard.io/intro/support/getting-started.rst

 	Additional USB to virtual Ethernet information and drivers are available from http://www.linux-usb.org/gadget/ and https://joshuawise.com/horndis

-	Visit https://docs.beagleboard.org/latest/intro/support/index.html for additional debugging tips.
+	Visit :ref:`support` for additional debugging tips.

 Hardware documentation
 **********************

-Be sure to check check the latest hardware documentation for your board at https://docs.beagleboard.org.
+Be sure to check check the latest hardware documentation for your board at |DOCS_URL|.
 Detailed design materials for various boards can be found at https://git.beagleboard.org/explore/projects/topics/boards.

 Books